VirajBhatt9/Excess_chemical_potential_calculation/Files/README.md

 •	If the randomly selected particle $i$ is not the $m^{th}$ and the last particle, $N$, then we calculate the distance $r$ between molecules $i^{th}$ and $m^{th}$ considering periodic boundary conditions.
 If the distance $r$, is such that $r < r_{cut}$, then we calculate the Lennard-Jones potential contribution using the 12-6 Lennard-Jones potential.
 If $r > r_{cut}$, then we calculate the modified Lennard-Jones potential contribution with a scaling factor $λ$.

 •	If the randomly selected particle $(m)$ is the last particle in the system, then we loop over all particles $(i)$ except the last particle and calculate the distance $(r)$ between particles $i^{th}$ and $m^{th}$ considering periodic boundary conditions.
 If the distance $r$, is such that $r < r_{cut}$, then we calculate the modified Lennard-Jones potential contribution with a scaling factor $λ$.

+The output generated from this file is the total interaction energy $(SR)$ of the randomly selected particle $(m)$ with all other particles in the system.